MogulMVC/MogulTools/README.md

 Mogul MVC Tools are a collection of tools designed to make development of Mogul MVC projects easier.

-The currently release is written for Ubuntu Linux and has not yet been ported to other systems.
+The currently release is works on Linux and OS X.

+I am not supporting Windows.